 In 2015, the Center for Disease Control (CDC) reported 31,744,062 nationwide nonfatal injuries, of which 29.5% of those reported accidents resulted from unintentional falls, and another 12.8% involved victims being struck by or up against another inanimate object.
 While these statistics fail to account for those which occurred negligently, it’s safe to assume with the volume of cases in Utah courts that plenty resulted from premises liability issues.

-The Jardine Law Offices will help victims of premises liability accidents fight for their rights and secure compensation for injuries that could’ve been avoided.
+The Jardine Law Offices P.C. will help victims of premises liability accidents fight for their rights and secure compensation for injuries that could’ve been avoided.
 Our Salt Lake City premises liability attorney, who’s been admitted to both the Idaho and Utah BAR Associations, has over 100 trials under his belt.
 Rest assured any cases regarding premises liability will be litigated to the highest standard of law.

-To prove an accident stemmed from negligently cared for premises, Utah courts require a certain standard of proof, beyond a shadow of doubt.
+To prove an accident stemmed from negligently cared for premises, Utah courts require a certain standard of proof, beyond a shadow of a doubt.
 Juries and/or judges will be looking for:

 Our Salt Lake City premises liability attorney, from the moment an injury occurred, will visit the premises, canvass the area for witnesses (if they can exist), subpoena camera footage from other surrounding buildings (if applicable), and collect any police and medical reports to build a solid premises liability case.